dekrypted/discord-image-logger/README.md

 # 📜 Closing Statements

 Liked the project?
 I know you did!
 Support me, **drop a star!** <br>
 Additionally, you can donate to me!
-See https://github.com/dekrypted#--donations--, always appreciated!
+See my [donations page](https://github.com/dekrypted#--donations--), always appreciated!

 Thank you for choosing my tools! 🙏